carlfranklin/WpfBlazor/README.md

 - Calling Wpf Windows from Razor components
 - Including third party Blazor components
 - Handling Cascading Parameters
+- Adding an _Imports.razor file
+- Adding global using statements to App.xaml.cs

 Feel free to add pull requests to make this demo bigger and keep it current!